Why is my Dog a Fussy Eater?

 Interestingly, if your dog will eat their food but not from a bowl, it could be a negative association with the bowl itself.
 Try a different style of bowl or even a flat plate.
 Sensitive dogs can often prefer shallow bowls which enable them to keep a watchful eye on their environment whilst eating.

 LickiMats are a possible solution if your dog prefers a flat surface to eat from.
-The patterned surface design encourages your dog to work for their foods and it creates a tasty and fun game for your dog as they work around the mat to seek out every last titbit with their tongue.
+The patterned surface is designed to encourage your dog to enjoy working for their food.
+It also soothes anxious dogs as their tongue continually licks across the surface bumps.

 It's worth considering the type of bowl you are using.
 Could their ID tag banging against the bowl make a noise which spooks them?
 Are you using a stainless steel bowl which can be quite noisy?
 Maybe try a different material, plastic or ceramic bowls will makes less noise.

-2. Variety is NOT the Spice of Life for a Dog
+2. Variety is not always the Spice of Life

-Having said that, fussy eating dogs will be happier to eat wet food served at room temperature, or even slightly warm, to boost the smell and flavour.
+Picky eating dogs will usually be happier to eat wet food served at room temperature, or even slightly warm, to boost the smell and flavour.
 So avoid fridge cold food.
 Even dry food can be enhanced with a little hot water to help release the smells.